KarthickBalamurugan/sricity_local/README.md

 ## Contact
-For queries or collaborations, reach out to Team NAMBA THAN.
+For queries or collaborations, reach out to Team NAMMA THAN.